 Candidate Donald Trump was elected President of the United States promising to stop illegal immigration, and as a critic of unnecessary foreign wars like the one in Iraq (which Trump denounced in the South Carolina Republican debate).
 The Holocaust has been used to attack Trump's positions on those specific issues.
 The Hitler-comparisons began as a reaction to Trump's positions on immigration.

-By persuading some of Trump's supporters to incorporate the Holocaust as a premise in rhetoric that ostensibly defends President Trump, D'Souza indirectly undermines two of the purposes for which Trump was elected, including what many regard as the most important purpose, the curbing of demographic change.
+By persuading President Trump's supporters to incorporate the Holocaust as a premise in rhetoric ostensibly defending President Trump, D'Souza indirectly undermines two of the purposes for which Trump was elected, including what many regard as the most important purpose, the curbing of demographic change.

 Additional information about this document